Temporary Worker Visa

 Youth Mobility Scheme

-Eligibility requirements for Temporary Workers
+Eligibility requirements for UK Temporary Worker Visas

 Whilst having a job offer and a Certificate of Sponsorship is one of the main requirements for a Temporary Worker Visa, a select number of countries whose nationals apply through the Youth Mobility Scheme can gain UK entry clearance without a job offer.